reja-o/reja-o.github.io/README.md

 <div id='id2' />
 <h3>Introduction</h3>
 <b>What did we do?</b>
-<div style="text-align: justify"> We made a big search of recent studies that investigated the principal risk factors that could lead to a complicated situation for the infected people and compare each one to identify which ones could have a bigger impact in México for its conditions and the geographic zones that are more endangered by its type of population.
+<div style="text-align: justify"> Our main question was:
+What is the mortality rate in Mexico depending on comorbidities, sex, hospital of admision, if the patient was in ICU or not,etc. For this we made a big search of recent studies that investigated the principal risk factors that could lead to a complicated situation for the infected people and compare each one to identify which ones could have a bigger impact in México for its conditions and the geographic zones that are more endangered by its type of population.
 After we collected the data, organized and selected it, we started to write the code that would help us to identify the endangered zones and where the last deaths and infections were.</div>

 <div id='id3' />
 <h3>The problem</h3>
 <div class="figure">
 <div style="text-align: justify"> We live in Mexico and we believe that there is not enough information about COVID-19 so we wanted to collaborate and aport information using the already existing data about coronavirus.
 COVID-19 is a virus that initiated in China in December 2019.
 The virus travelled fast and ended up in a global pandemic.
 The virus is easily spread by the air and contaminated surfaces.
 It is highly contagious and on average it has a high death rate.</div>